beaker-project/beaker/documentation/admin-guide/man/beaker-create-kickstart.rst

 main purpose is for testing alternative templates, template variables, and kernel options.

-The generated kickstart must be based off of a recipe (that has an associated resource), or a system and distro tree combination.
+The generated kickstart is based off of a combination of a running/completed recipe, system, and distro tree.
 It can then be further modified with any of the available options.
 The resulting kickstart will be printed to stdout.

 Options
 -------